Re1tReddy/Cassandra/README.md

 # Cassandra Java and Scala Examples

 This repo shows examples using Apache Cassandra and Datastax Java Driver for Apache Cassandra
 Connecting to Cassandra Using Java and Scala programming languages.
+Basic example to test the connection with Cassandra.
 Connecting to cassandra in a secured way .
 Performing CRUD oprations in Cassandra.